-The student will use the exceptional model system of the Seychelles warbler.
-Seychelles warblers are a cooperatively breeding bird that show repeatable and heritable variation in personality, and are studied on an isolated island where fitness can be measured accurately.
-The student will have access to the exceptional long-term dataset and genetic pedigree, gaining skills in fieldwork, genomics, quantitative genetics and statistics.
-For example, the genetic pedigree will be used to study the fitness consequences and life-history trade-offs associated with personality.
-Next-generation sequencing will be used to investigate genomic regions associated with personality.
-Bioinformatics and statistical skills are an advantage, but training will be provided.
-The student will benefit from interactions with members of Seychelles Warbler Project (http://seychelles-warbler-project.group.shef.ac.uk
+This PhD will investigate the relative impact of environmental and genetic factors on senescence using the model Seychelles warbler system.
+Seychelles warblers are subject to variable environmental effects and show considerable differential senescence.
+The PhD student will have access to this exceptional Seychelles warbler study population and the associated long-term dataset and genetic pedigree, gaining skills in fieldwork, microscopy, genomics, quantitative genetics and statistics.
+For example, path analysis will be used to determine the relationships between environmental and genetic effects on the senescence of multiple traits, while next-generation sequencing will provide genomic resources to infer inbreeding and determine its effect on senescence.
+Molecular and statistical skills are an advantage, but training will be provided.
+The student will benefit from interactions with all members of Seychelles Warbler Project (http://seychelles-warbler-project.group.shef.ac.uk

-) and a vibrant academic environment at the University of Leeds, including support from LeedsOmics (www.leedsomics.org).
+) and a vibrant academic environment at the University of Leeds, including training programs through LeedsOmics (http://www.leedsomics.org

-The successful student will work with researchers at the Universities of Leeds, Sheffield, East Anglia and Groningen to investigate the causes and consequences of personality in a natural population.
+The successful student will work with researchers at the Universities of Leeds, East Anglia, Sheffield and Groningen to investigate individual variation in senescence.
 The student will address the following fundamental questions in evolutionary biology:

-Applicants must hold an Honours (2.1 or higher) or Masters degree in a related subject, and have a keen interest in molecular ecology and evolution.
-Previous experience of bird ringing, fieldwork in harsh environments, Access databases, bioinformatics and statistics would be beneficial; however, excellent training will be provided (e.g. http://www.fbs.leeds.ac.uk/postgraduate/professionaldev.php
+Applicants must hold a 2.1 Honours or Masters degree in a relevant subject, and have a keen interest in molecular ecology and life-history evolution.
+Previous experience of bird ringing, fieldwork in harsh environments, molecular techniques, Access databases and statistics would be beneficial; however, excellent training will be provided (e.g. http://www.fbs.leeds.ac.uk/postgraduate/professionaldev.php

 ).
 The student will be required to conduct fieldwork for a minimum of three seasons (up to 3 months per season).